 I don’t know what to say about that week in the ICU.
 It was unnerving, exasperating, overwhelming.
 It felt like a black hole of confusion.
 What was happening to my body?
 Why was it failing me?
 And when would I get to go home to be with my new baby and husband?

 Fortunately, I’m totally fine now!
 But I had multiple MRIs, CT scans and blood tests.
 We still don’t have an exact name or diagnosis for what happened to me.
 We do know that I contracted walking pneumonia.
 I also had a swollen spinal cord.
 The condition was most closely related to something called transverse myelitis, but didn’t perfectly match the profile.
 My neurologist hadn’t seen anything like it in his 30+ years of practicing medicine.

 During my time in the hospital and beyond, Jeremy showed extraordinary strength.
 I really can’t even begin to list everything he had to do: figure out how to feed our daughter and take care of her without me, make multiple trips back and forth to the hospital each day to see me, work with family members and friends who were so quick to lend a helping hand.
 Incredible.
+A friend believed he was coping so well, they even asked me if he was using a stress management supplement similar to CBD gummies, he did not, but it might have been helpful to others in this situation.
+I’m very proud of him!
 He must’ve really meant the promise to love me in sickness and in health.